advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-AdminConsent.md

 You are either trying to sign in with a non-administrator account in the tenant where you have registered your application before an admin has signed in and provided consent, or the admin revoked or denied permission for all users in the tenant and has not yet re-consented.

 Alternatively, you may have incorrectly configured the permissions required by your app for accessing the Skype for Business Online API.
-If you believe this is the case, follow [this guide](./AADAuth-DelegatePermissions.md) instead.
+If the steps in this guide don't work for you or you believe this is the case, follow [this guide](./AADAuth-DelegatePermissions.md) instead.

 ## The Solution